akkinoc/orika-spring-boot-starter/README.md

 ### Customizing the `MapperFactory`

-If you need to customize the `MapperFactory`,
-create an instance of `OrikaMapperFactoryConfigurer` within the application context.
+If you need to customize the `MapperFactory`, create an instance of `OrikaMapperFactoryConfigurer` within the application context.

-`OrikaMapperFactoryConfigurer` components are auto-detected
-and the `OrikaMapperFactoryConfigurer#configure(MapperFactory)` method is called.
+`OrikaMapperFactoryConfigurer` components are auto-detected and the `configure(MapperFactory)` method is called.

 For example: